Voya-NJIT/README/README.md

 ## Product Vision

 ### Far Vision
 We want to transform the way groups of friends, families, and coworkers plan meetups by providing a **seamless, social-first platform** that finds a fair **midpoint location** and suggests activities and restaurants.
-Long-term, our goal is to make group outing planning as easy as one click — anywhere in the world.
+Long-term, our goal is to make group outing planning as easy as one simple click.

 ### Near Vision
 For the first iteration, our platform will: